 Teacher Conference Weekend

 To be held in Melbourne during the finals weekend for teachers with participating finalists and open to teachers wanting to gain more experience in building chamber music programs in their schools.
 Delivered in partnership with aMuse.
 This conference will focus on topics relating to chamber music coaching in secondary school environments, will include guest speakers and opportunities for teachers to develop and practice skills.
 Attendees will gain a stronger sense of how to support chamber music and other music programs in their respective schools.
 Further details to be announced.

 Subsidies will be available to teachers that require assistance to travel to the conference.

-Presenting an event of the size and scale of this Competition is only possible with the support of our partners featured below.
+Presenting an event of the size and scale of this Championship is only possible with the support of our partners featured below.